In God We Trust

 When we put our trust in God, He always provides.
 Who do you trust?

 Dear Father, help us, like Abraham, to put our trust in you and have faith that you will provide.
+In Jesus' name we pray.
 Amen.